tgrandje/french-cities/README.md

 the user of the present package should check the current API's legal terms directly on OpenDataSoft's website.

-Working from official codes may give wrong results when working on an old dataset and with cities which have changed of departments (which is rarely seen).
+Working from official codes may sometime give empty results (when working on an old dataset and with cities which have changed of departments, which is rarely seen).
-This is deliberate: it will use the first characters of the cities' codes (which is a fast process and 99% accurate) instead of using an API (which is lengthy though foolproof).
+This is deliberate: it will mostly use the first characters of the cities' codes (which is a fast process and 99% accurate) instead of using an API (which is lengthy though foolproof).